+During and after the covid pandemic, this argument may seem irrelevant, but it can resurface if and when economies recover.
 Employment statistics in most countries, and especially in the United States, do not reflect much more widespread underemployment and “hidden” unemployment (such as people who have given up searching for a job).
 Again with special reference to the US, unusually low unemployment rates are actually a sign that the next crisis in imminent.
 Unemployment peaks in crisis years, then gradually declines and shoots up in the next crisis, as shown by official data.
-According to the average period of time between crises, the next crisis is actually overdue (and a crisis in the US would have global repercussions).
 It is much better to have a good labor policy in place before crisis hits, rather than reacting belatedly after the fact.

 Has anything similar been done or suggested before?